-tions the image in two coherent parts with each containing approximately the same number of pixels instead of the same number of clusters.
-The result shown in Figure 18(d),(e) approves the validity of this approach: Now the sky is separated from the rest of the image, giving a segmentation in accordance to our balancing constraint.
-Notice that for this example, the Fiedler vector fails completely to give a meaningful separation (see Figure 19): Thresholding at the median value yields no coherent segmentation, whereas thresholding at 0 only separated 3 clusters from the city from the rest of the image.
+constraint can be changed in the following way: Calculate the number of pixels $m_i$ contained in each cluster i and set the constraint vector entries $c_i = m_i$ instead of $c_i = 1$ .
+Thus, we now search for a segmentation which partitions the image in two coherent parts with each containing approximately the same number of pixels instead of the same number of clusters.
+The result, shown in Figs. 14d and 14e, approves the validity of this approach: Now, the sky is separated from the rest of the image, giving a segmentation in accordance with our balancing constraint (but without enforcing it exactly).
+Note that, for this example, the Fiedler vector fails completely to give a meaningful separation (see Fig. 15): Thresholding at the median value yields no coherent segmentation, whereas thresholding at 0 only separates three clusters from the city from the rest of the image.

 Texture.
-The final experiment for binary partitioning deals with grayscale images comprising some natural textures.
-An example is shown in Figure 20(a).
-To derive a texture measure for this image, we subdivided it into 24×24 pixel windows, and calculated local histograms for two texture features within these windows.
-Each window then corresponds to a graph vertex, and d(i, j) is computed as the χ^2 -distance of the histograms for all window pairs (i, j), thus using method (i).
-Considering the simplicity of this texture measure, the segmentation result obtained in this way is excellent (see Figure 20(b),(c)).
-In order to yield a satisfactory result, the Fiedler vector has to be thresholded at 0 for this example.
-The median threshold does not make sense here, as the image does not contain two parts of the same size.
-Again we note that, in the unsupervised case, this is not known beforehand.
+The final experiment for binary partitioning deals with gray-scale images comprising some natural textures.
+An example is shown in Fig. 16a.
+To derive a texture measure for this image, we subdivided it into $24 \times 24$ pixel windows and calculated local histograms for two texture features within these windows.
+Each window then corresponds to a graph vertex and d(i,j) is computed as the $\chi^2$ -distance of the histograms for all window pairs (i,j), thus using method 1.
+Considering the simplicity of this texture measure, the segmentation result obtained in this way is excellent (see Figs. 16b and 16c).
+In order to yield a satisfactory result, the Fiedler vector had to be thresholded at 0 for this example.
+The median threshold does not make sense here as the image does not contain two parts of the same size.
+Again, we note that, in the unsupervised case, this is not known beforehand.